 Azan is a barrister and mediator specialising in family, public and commercial law.
 He is a published expert on family and child law, a co-author of Hong Kong Family Court Practice (2ed) and contributor to Atkins Court Forms, Halsbury's Laws of Hong Kong, Archbold, the White Book, and Chitty on Contracts (HK).
-Azan is the General Editor of 'Duxbury Etc'.
+He is the co-author and General Editor of 'Duxbury Etc'.